dotfurther/OpenDiscoverSDK/README.md

      * Student records
      * Legal matters
      * General accounts
-     * Emojis (and their group, subgroup, and descriptions)
+     * Emojis (and their group, subgroup, and description)
 * Detecting custom defined sensitive item search types in extracted text and metadata.
      * Create your own entity or sensitive item definitions